StudentDigitalLeaders/VisionEngine/tng_extension/readme.md

 ============

 An extension to allow the use of TNG retangible files.
 This extension uses
-<a href="http://www.github.com/nonsensical-nerd/" target="_blank">NSN's</a> usage files for the actual authentication process
+<a href="http://www.github.com/nonsensical-nerd/" target="_blank">NSN's</a> usage files for the actual authentication process.

 Installation
 ============